plenoptic-org/plenoptic/docs/api.rst

    ~canonical_computations.filters.circular_gaussian2d
    ~canonical_computations.filters.gaussian1d

-.. rubric:: Non-linearities
+.. rubric:: Coordinate transformations
    :heading-level: 3

-These functions perform some useful image-processing non-linearities on tensors or dictionaries of tensors.
+This related set of functions convert between the rectangular and polar representations of a signal (or computing the norm and direction, which are the analogues for real-valued signals).

 .. currentmodule:: plenoptic
 .. autosummary::